Jovantri10/kizuna-ai/README.md

     - fortune (fortune)
 - a server emoji called "honk" (honk)

-If you don't meet any of these requirements (other than the first 5 (internet-discordrb), which are all pretty essential), set up config.json to exclude the commands that rely on them (see config.json.sample for more details)
+If you don't meet any of these requirements (other than the first 5 (internet-discordrb), which are all pretty essential), set up config.json to exclude the commands that rely on them (indicated in parentheses; see config.json.sample for more details)

 One you're good to go, start the bot by running `ruby robo.rb`